claysciences/PSTiff/README.md

 # CSPSTiff
-Python tools to easily write layered tiff files in a format compatible with Adobe Photoshop based on psdtags
+Python tools to easily write layered tiff files in a format compatible with Adobe Photoshop.

+based on psdtags.

 ```
 from cspstiff import CSPSTiff